fenago/next-level-python-big-data/bigdata-with-pyspark/lab_6.md

 Putting Structure on Your Big Data with SparkSQL
 ================================================

-In this lab, we\'ll learn how to manipulate DataFrames with Spark SQL schemas, and use the Spark DSL to build queries for structured data operations.
-By now we have already learned to get big data into the Spark Environment using RDDs and carried out multiple operations on that big data.
-Let us now look that how to manipulate our DataFrames and build queries for structured data operations.

 In particular, we will cover the following topics:

 -   Manipulating DataFrames with Spark SQL schemas